lupyuen/lupyuen.github.io/src/plic2.md

 _What's this PLIC?_

+__Platform-Level Interrupt Controller__ (PLIC) is the hardware inside our BL808 SoC that controls the forwarding of __Peripheral Interrupts__ to our 64-bit RISC-V CPU.
+(Pic below)

+(Like Interrupts for UART, I2C, SPI, ...)

+Each Interrupt is identified by a __RISC-V IRQ Number__.

+(__IRQ__ means Interrupt Request Number)

+NuttX uses its own __NuttX IRQ Number__...

+- NuttX IRQ Number = 25 + RISC-V IRQ Number

+That's because NuttX reserves a bunch of IRQ Numbers for Internal Use.

+(Hence the Offset of 25)

+Let's find out the NuttX IRQ Number for UART Input / Output...

 TODO: PLIC doc

-(__IRQ__ means Interrupt Request Number)

-NuttX IRQ Number = 25 + RISC-V IRQ Number

-NuttX reserves a bunch of IRQ Numbers for Internal Use.
-Hence the Offset of 25.

 ![BL808 Platform-Level Interrupt Controller](https://lupyuen.github.io/images/plic2-bl808a.jpg)